iSmoothStar/ismoothstar.github.io/_posts/2024-12-04-self-hosting-on-homelab-behind-cgnat.md

 ![Desktop View](/assets/img/posts/namecheap-assign-nameservers.png)

 You should now have the nameservers of your domain updated.
-Next, you will need to create a Cloudflare tunnel where it will be connected to a server on your homelab.
+Next, you will need to create a Cloudflare Tunnel where it will be connected to a server on your homelab.

 ### Create a Cloudflare Tunnel
 Again, go back to your main Cloudflare dashboard on [dash.cloudflare.com](https://dash.cloudflare.com) and from the menu navigate to the "Zero Trust" tab once you are there go to `Networks > Tunnels` and click on "Create a tunnel".